17 Romantic Things to Do St Mary’s County MD: Water Water All Around

 In 1634, as Catholics were being slaughtered in England, 140 faithful arrived to these shores.
 The immigrants first stayed with the welcoming Native American tribe – the Yaocomico People – until they built a town and the first Catholic Church in Colonial America.

 St. Mary’s City grew for sixty years, and then it seemingly vanished into the cornfields.
 It was lost for 200 years.
 By 1776, only plowed furrows marked the landscape.
-Now, archeologists are unearthing evidence of original structures, allowing historians to recreate buildings with complete accuracy.
+Archeologists have unearthed evidence of original structures, allowing historians to recreate buildings with complete accuracy.

 Calvert Home Excavation, Historic St. Mary's City MD